speakers-in-tech/sea/SEA.md

 **16. INDEMNIFICATION.** Organizer shall indemnify, defend, and hold Speaker and its officers, directors, employees, and agents harmless from and against any and all claims, demands, damages, liabilities, costs, and expenses, including reasonable attorney’s fees, arising out of or related to Organizer’s breach of this Agreement or any negligent, reckless, or intentionally wrongful act or omission of Organizer, its employees, or agents.
 This indemnification obligation shall not apply to the extent that any such claims, demands, damages, liabilities, costs, and expenses arise out of or relate to the sole willful misconduct or gross negligence of Speaker.

-**17. MATERIAL DEFAULTS.** The occurrence of any of the following shall constitute a material default under this Contract:
+**17. MATERIAL DEFAULTS.** The occurrence of any of the following shall constitute a material default under this Agreement:

 a.
 The failure to make a required payment when due.

 b.
-The failure to make available or deliver the Services in the time and manner provided for in this Contract.
+The failure to make available or deliver the Services in the time and manner provided for in this Agreement.

 c.
 The failure to make the Presentation location timely ready and available for Speaker’s scheduled Presentation.

 **18. COSTS OF DISPUTE RESOLUTION.** In the event of any dispute arising out of or relating to this Agreement, the prevailing party shall be entitled to recover all costs and expenses incurred in the course of the arbitration, including the arbitrator's fees, administrative fees, and reasonable attorney fees and expenses.
 The non-prevailing party shall be responsible for paying such costs in full.

-**19. DEFAULT AND TERMINATION.** If a party fails to substantially perform any provision, term, or condition of this Contract, including but not limited to the failure to make a monetary payment when due, the non-defaulting party may terminate the Contract by providing written notice to the defaulting party.
+**19. DEFAULT AND TERMINATION.** If a party fails to substantially perform any provision, term, or condition of this Agreement, including but not limited to the failure to make a monetary payment when due, the non-defaulting party may terminate the Agreement by providing written notice to the defaulting party.
 The notice shall specify in reasonable detail the nature of the default.
 The defaulting party shall have fourteen (14) days from the effective date of the notice to cure the default(s).
-If the default(s) are not cured within the specified time period, this Contract shall automatically terminate without further notice.
+If the default(s) are not cured within the specified time period, this Agreement shall automatically terminate without further notice.

 **20. FORCE MAJEURE.** If either party is prevented from performing its obligations under this Agreement due to a Force Majeure event, and the party unable to perform its obligations provides prompt written notice of such event to the other party, then the affected party's obligations shall be suspended to the extent necessary by such event.
 The term Force Majeure shall include, without limitation, acts of God, fire, explosion, vandalism, storm or other similar occurrence, orders or acts of military or civil authority, or by national emergencies, insurrections, riots, or wars, or strikes, lock-outs, work stoppages or other labor disputes, or supplier failures.
 The affected party shall use reasonable efforts to avoid or remove such causes of non-performance and shall proceed to perform with reasonable dispatch whenever such causes are removed or ceased.
 An act or omission shall be deemed within the reasonable control of a party if committed, omitted, or caused by such party or its employees, officers, agents, or affiliates.